 2.6 How Odonate Uses Your Personal Information

-Depending on how you interact with Odonate, we and our third-party service providers may also use Personal Information in a variety of ways, including:
+Depending on how you interact with Odonate, we and our third-party service providers may also use Personal Information in a variety of ways.

-Marketing Products and Services.
-Odonate may use the Personal Information about you to provide you with materials about offers, investigational products and programs offered by us, including new content on Odonate Sites.
+Odonate may use the Personal Information about you to provide you with materials about offers, products and programs offered by us, including new content on Odonate Sites.
 Odonate may provide you with these materials by phone, postal mail, facsimile or email, as permitted by applicable law.
 If you do not wish us to use your Personal Information for marketing purposes, you may contact us at any time to opt out of the use of your Personal Information for such purposes, as further described below.
+In these instances, for the purpose of the GDPR, we base our processing on your and our legitimate interests in offering and receiving our services (Article 13 of the e-Privacy Directive), or on consent (Article 6(1)(a) of the GDPR).
+When our processing of Personal Information is based on your consent, you may withdraw your consent at any time, without affecting the lawfulness of the processing based on your consent before your withdrawal.

-Social Media.
-Odonate may collect Personal Information to enable people to use online social media resources (e.g. social networks, discussion boards and referral functions to share content and tools) offered either by Odonate or a third-party.
+Odonate may collect Personal Information to enable people to use online social media resources (e.g., social networks, discussion boards and referral functions to share content and tools) offered either by Odonate or a Third-Party.
 We may also enable you to use these social media resources to post or share Personal Information with others.
 When using social media resources, you should take into careful consideration what Personal Information you share with others.

-Pseudonymous Data.
-Including as discussed below in Section 2.12, Odonate may use and share your anonymized or aggregated information within the Odonate group of companies or with third parties for public health, research, analytics and any other legally permissible purposes.
+Odonate may use and share your anonymized information within the Odonate group of companies or with Third Parties for public health, research, analytics and any other legally permissible purposes.

 2.7 Direct Mail, Email and Outbound Telemarketing

-Like many other websites, Odonate or its business partners may employ a cookie, or small piece of computer code that enables Web servers to “identify” visitors, each time an Individual initiates a session on the Company’s Sites.
-A cookie is set in order to identify Data Subjects; tailor our Sites to you; measure and research the effectiveness of our Sites’ features, offerings and advertisements; and authenticate users for registered services.
-Cookies can only access Personal Information that you have provided on our Sites and cannot be accessed by other sites.
-Data Subjects also have the ability to delete cookie files from their own hard drive at any time by clicking on the Privacy or History tab typically found on the Settings or Options menu in your internet browser.
-However, please also be advised that cookies may be necessary to provide access to much of the content and many of the features of Sites.
+Like many other websites, Odonate, its business partners or service providers may employ and have employed within the past 12 months cookies, which are small pieces of computer code that enable Web servers to “identify” visitors, each time an Individual initiates a session on the Company’s Sites.
+A cookie is set in order to identify Data Subjects; tailor our Sites to you; and provide Site security.
+Such cookies can only access Personal Information that you have provided on our Sites and cannot be accessed by other sites.
+These cookies are strictly necessary for the operation of the Company’s Sites, so you do not have the option to accept or decline them individually.
+However, you may delete cookie files from the device you use to access our Sites at any time by clicking on the Privacy or History tab typically found on the Settings or Options menu in your internet browser.
+Please be advised that cookies are necessary to provide access to much of the content and many of the features of Sites, so your experience with the Sites may be impacted if you delete these cookies.

-Odonate may use your Personal Information and other information about you to create anonymized and aggregated information, such as de-identified demographic information, de-identified location information, information about the computer or device from which you access the Odonate Site or other online services, or other analyses we create.
-Anonymized and aggregated information is used for a variety of functions, including the measurement of visitors’ interest in and use of various portions or features of the Sites.
-Anonymized or aggregated information is not Personal Information, and Odonate may use such information in a number of ways, including research, internal analysis, analytics and any other legally permissible purposes.
-We may share this information within Odonate and with third parties for our or their purposes in an anonymized or aggregated form that is designed to prevent anyone from identifying you.
+Odonate may use your Personal Information and other information about you to create anonymized information, such as de-identified demographic information, de-identified location information, information about the computer or device from which you access the Odonate Site or other online services, or other analyses we create.
+Anonymized information is used for a variety of functions, including the measurement of visitors’ interest in and use of various portions or features of the Sites.
+Anonymized information is not Personal Information, and Odonate may use such information in a number of ways, including research, internal analysis, analytics and any other legally permissible purposes.
+We may share this information within Odonate and with Third Parties for our or their purposes in an anonymized form that is designed to prevent anyone from identifying you.

 3.0 Choice/Modalities to Opt Out

-Where you have consented to Odonate’s processing of your Personal Information or Sensitive Personal Information, you may withdraw that consent at any time and opt out by sending an email to email@example.com.
-Additionally, before we use Personal Information for any new purpose not originally authorized by you, we will provide information regarding the new purpose and give you the opportunity to opt out.
+Where you have consented to Odonate’s Processing of your Personal Information or Sensitive Personal Information, you may withdraw that consent at any time and opt out by sending an email to email@example.com.
+Additionally, before we use Personal Information for any materially different new purpose not originally authorized by you, we will provide information regarding the new purpose and give you the opportunity to opt out.

 3.2 Email and Telephone Communications